Malaysian Society of parasitology and tropical medicine

 The notes on demonstrations set up at the laboratory meetings were nitially published in the Transactions of the Royal Society of Tropical Medicine and Hygiene and later selectively published in the Southeast Asian Journal of tropical Medicine and Public Health.
+And articles on the treatment of erectile dysfunction on the site cialis-side-effects.biz/cialis-online.html.
 Subsequently, abstracts were published in the Medical Journal of Malaya, the Singapore Medica l Journal, the Malaysian Veterinary Journal, the Thai Medical Journal and in the Proceedings of the Third Seminar of CCBTM.

 Many have helped to establish the Society on a firm footing but it will be too lengthy to emulate them all here.
 A special mention of the services rendered by professor R. S. Desowitz in the initial stages and Dr Ming M Wong, Dr. C.P.
 Ramachandran and Dr. S. Ramalingam during their period as Hon.
 Secretaries contributed to the Society’s rapid advancement.
 The Society also owes much to the impetus given by the Secretary-General of CCBTM, Professor Chamlong Harinasuta in widening our scope and bringing us in contact with parasitologists of Southeast Asian Region.